kayumm/accessories-and-equipment-rental-system/README.md

 # Accessories and Equipment Rental System

 A web-based application for renting accessories and equipment.
-Users can browse available items, make bookings, and manage their rentals, while admins can add, update, and manage inventory and user requests.
+Users can browse available items, make bookings, and manage their items, while admins can remove inappopriate items and users.

 ##  Technologies Used